Girish-Krishnan/CarProtect/README.md

-# 140B-Final-Project
+*Team Members*

-ECE 140B Final Project, Girish Krishnan, Hamza Khan, Ian Tanuwidjaja, and Anish Sharma
+Girish Krishnan, Anish Sharma, Ian Tanuwidjaja, and Hamza Khan
+___

+# ECE 140B: CarProtect

+This repository contains all the code files necessary for our project.